Qwib-Qwib/hangman/README.md

 # hangman
 A simple hangman game with a save/load function.
+At the 12th mistake, the player loses the game.

 From the Odin Project: